MegaBitmap/UDPBD-for-XEBP/README.md

 18. Click `Start Server` and make sure to allow.
 ![udpbd-vexfat-firewall](readme-images/udpbd-vexfat-firewall.jpg)
 If you miss clicked, either move the UDPBD-for-XEB+ folder inside a new folder or manually delete the inbound rules for udpbd-server/vexfat in `WF.msc` (Windows Defender Firewall with Advanced Security).
 UDPBDTray will start the server and add a notification tray icon.
 The server needs to be open and running for the entire play session.
 (Disable sleep on the PC.)

+19. For automatic network initialization follow these Steps:
+ - The files in PS2BBL-Network-Init are for automatic network initialization when using UDPBD for XEB+.
+ This is needed on server cold boots as an uninitialized network will crash the server.
+ This is only compatible with PS2BBL version 1.2.0 (Oct 5 2023) or newer.
+ - To install copy these files onto a memory card with PS2BBL installed.
+ Depending on which version the config can be found in mc?:/SYS-CONF/ or mc?:/PS2BBL/
+ - If the SYS-CONF folder exists paste these files into the folder:
+ PS2BBL.INI, netman.irx, ps2dev9.irx, and smap.irx
+ - If the PS2BBL folder exists paste these files into the folder:
+ CONFIG.INI, netman.irx, ps2dev9.irx, and smap.irx

-19. The PC setup is now complete, back on the PS2 run XEB+.
+20. The PC setup is now complete, back on the PS2 run XEB+.
 ![launchelf-xeb](readme-images/launchelf-xeb.jpg)
-It's recommended to set FreeMCBoot or PS2BBL to autorun the `.ELF` file.
+The config from step 19 sets PS2BBL to autorun the `.ELF` file.
-20. Play!
+21. Play!
 ![xeb-game-list](readme-images/xeb-game-list.jpg)

-Repeat steps 13-20 of the setup process after adding or renaming/removing games.
+Repeat steps 13-21 of the setup process after adding, renaming, or removing games.

 If you want the server to start automatically when the PC is turned on follow these steps: